 And, there’s no waiting period or physical examinations required, you just answer a few simple yes/no health questions.

 You may choose from $5,000 to $50,000 of life insurance coverage.

 Your first month’s premium is just $1*.
 After that, your rate is based on your current age and the amount of life insurance you select.

 Globe Life and

-Accident Insurance Company currently insures more than 4.3 million
+Accident Insurance Company currently insures over 4.4 million

 policyholders across the U.S.A.
 Globe Life was founded in 1951.